Find Affordable College Courses

 $4,734 Average Tuition & Fees

-You’ll join some of the best and brightest minds around you if you attend Northeast Wisconsin Technical College.
-The school came in at #2 on this year’s Best Value Special Education Schools in Wisconsin list.
-Located in the city of Green Bay, NWTC is a public college with a large student population.
+You’ll be in good company if you decide to attend Northeast Wisconsin Technical College.
+It ranked #2 on our 2023 Best Value Special Education Schools in Wisconsin list.
+Located in the midsize city of Green Bay, NWTC is a public college with a large student population.

 Read full report on Special Education at Northeast Wisconsin Technical College